Table of Contents

 Many of these items will most likely already be in your kitchen.

-Make sure to always have everything ready before you start.
-Know the recipe you’re using and read through to make sure you know the water bathing times.
-It’s important to know the cooking times in order for your goods to seal properly and safely!
+Always have everything ready before you start.
+Know the recipe you’re using and read through it to ensure you know the water bathing times.
+Knowing the cooking times is important for your goods to seal properly and safely!

-Sterilize new or used jars in boiling water for 10 minutes before use to make sure they are clear of all bacteria.
-You can keep the water in the kettle and use it for processing afterwards.
+To ensure that new or used jars are free of bacteria, sterilize them in boiling water for 10 minutes before use.
+You can keep the water in the kettle and use it for processing afterward.

 You May Also Like